Sfuborisw/my-rag-lab/README.md

-🚀 Simple-RAG: Local & Intelligent PDF Q&A System
+🚀 Simple-RAG: Privacy-First AI Data System
 This is a Question & Answering system built on Retrieval-Augmented Generation (RAG) technology.
 This project focuses on Privacy-First AI, allowing users to process PDF documents and query them entirely on local infrastructure, effectively mitigating LLM hallucinations and data leakage risks.

 🌟 Key Features